HazyResearch/deepdive/doc/walkthrough-mention.md

   - Extract all candidate pairs of people that possibly participate in a `has_spouse` relation
   - Extract features for `has_spouse` candidates
   - Prepare training data by [distant supervision](general/relation_extraction.html) using a knowledge base
-3. Grounding: generate factor graphs by inference rules
+3. Generate factor graphs by inference rules
-4. Machine learning and statistical inference
+4. statistical inference and learning
 5. Generate results

 For simplicity, we will start from preprocessed sentence data (starting from step 2).
 If our input is raw text articles, we also need to run natural language processing in order to extract candidate pairs and features.
-If you want to learn how NLP extraction can be done in DeepDive (starting from step 1), you can refer to the appendix: [Data preprocessing using NLP extractor in DeepDive](#nlp_extractor).
+If you want to learn how NLP extraction can be done in DeepDive (starting from step 1), you can refer to the appendix: [Data preprocessing using NLP extractor in DeepDive](walkthrough-extras.html#nlp_extractor).

 The full application is also available in the folder `DEEPDIVE_HOME/examples/spouse_example`, which contains all possible implementations in [different types of extractors](extractors.html).
 In this document, we only introduce the default extractor type (json_extractor), which correspond to `DEEPDIVE_HOME/examples/spouse_example/default_extractor` in your DeepDive directory.